photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 and a bottle of wine, they lie down for the night, and go to sleep.
 Some hours later, Holmes awakes and nudges his faithful friend.

-Watson, look up at the sky and tell me what you see.
+“Watson, look up at the sky and tell me what you see.”

-Watson replies, I see millions and millions of stars.
+Watson replies, “I see millions and millions of stars.”

-What does that tell you?
+“What does that tell you?”
 Holmes asks.

 Watson ponders for a minute.

-Astronomically, it tells me that there are millions of galaxies and potentially billions of planets.
+“Astronomically, it tells me that there are millions of galaxies and potentially billions of planets.
 Astrologically, I observe that Saturn is in Leo.
 Horologically, I deduce that the time is approximately a quarter past three.
 Theologically, I can see that God is all-powerful and that we are small and insignificant.
 Meteorologically, I suspect that we will have a beautiful day tomorrow.
-What does it tell you, Holmes?
+What does it tell you, Holmes?”

 Holmes is silent for a minute, then speaks.

-Watson, you idiot.
-Somebody has stolen our tent!
+“Watson, you idiot.
+Somebody has stolen our tent!”

 Chips {#chips .unnumbered}
 -----

 A guy walks into a mexican restaurant and takes a seat.
-Before he gets to order his food, the bowl of tortilla chips in front of him says, Hey, you’re a handsome fellow.
+Before he gets to order his food, the bowl of tortilla chips in front of him says, “Hey, you’re a handsome fellow.”

 The man tries to ignore the chips, and goes to get a soda from self-serve drink machine.
-The drink machine yells at him, Get away from me, you ugly troll!
+The drink machine yells at him, “Get away from me, you ugly troll!”

 The man is frightened and runs back to his table with his drink.
-The chips say, Ooooh!
+The chips say, “Ooooh!
 That drink looks delicious.
 Great choice.
-You’re a very smart man.
+You’re a very smart man.”

-Starting to freak out, the guy says to the waiter, Hey, what the heck!
+Starting to freak out, the guy says to the waiter, “Hey, what the heck!
-The soda machine yelled at me, and this bowl of chips keeps saying nice things to me!
+The soda machine yelled at me, and this bowl of chips keeps saying nice things to me!”

-The waiter says, Don’t worry about it.
-The tortilla chips are complimentary and the drink machine is out-of-order.
+The waiter says, “Don’t worry about it.
+The tortilla chips are complimentary and the drink machine is out-of-order.”

 One-armed Man {#one-armed-man .unnumbered}
 -------------